Michael Avenatti charged with defrauding Stormy Daniels

 "No monies relating to Ms. Daniels were ever misappropriated or mishandled.
 She received millions of dollars worth of legal services and we spent huge sums in expenses.
 She directly paid only $100.00 for all that she received.
 I look forward to a jury hearing the evidence," he wrote.

+Avenatti added in a later tweet that his agreement for representing Daniels "included a percentage of any book proceeds."

 The charges pile on top of previous allegations of legal misconduct by Avenatti, who represented Daniels when she sued to be released from a nondisclosure agreement involving an alleged tryst with Trump.
+The president denies an affair took place.

 Avenatti was previously charged in New York with trying to extort up to $25 million from Nike by threatening to expose claims that the shoemaker paid off high school basketball players to steer them to Nike-sponsored colleges.
 And in Los Angeles, he's facing a multicount federal indictment alleging that he stole millions of dollars from clients, didn't pay taxes, committed bank fraud and lied during bankruptcy proceedings.